ashi009/bestroutetb/README.md

 Which is **70% smaller**.
 And if route US address to VPN only, the route table has only **50 directives**.

+On Linux system, which usese [TRASH][trash] structure to store routing table, a route lookup operation expected to access memory O(loglog*n*) times.
+Using *bestroutetb* over *chnroutes*, will reduce at least 1 access expectly.

 How it works